-We have started carrying out surveys in the local area and we're also conducting desk studies to gather valuable information which we will use to inform the design and plans for the proposed reservoir.
+We have started surveys in the local area and we're also conducting desk studies to gather valuable information which we will use to inform our future design and plans for the proposed reservoir.
 You may see our teams and contractors carrying out surveys and ground investigations in the area.
-This work will continue through 2025.
+This work will continue through 2024 and beyond.